khulnasoft-lab/khulnasoft-ui/src/components/experimental/duo/workflow/components/duo_workflow_prompt/duo_workflow_prompt.md

 Also listen to the following events:

-* `change`: Emitted when the textarea's `input` event fires, when text is changed within the textarea
+* `update:prompt`: Emitted when the prompt textarea's `input` event fires, when the text within the textarea is changed
+* `update:image`: Emitted when the image input's `input` event fires, when the text within the input is changed
 * `confirm`: Emitted when the confirm button is clicked
 * `cancel`: Emitted when the cancel button is clicked